Non-coding RNA

 A non-coding RNA (ncRNA) is a functional RNA molecule that is not translated into a protein.
 The DNA sequence from which a functional non-coding RNA is transcribed is often called an RNA gene.
 Abundant and functionally important types of non-coding RNAs include transfer RNAs (tRNAs) and ribosomal RNAs (rRNAs), as well as small RNAs such as microRNAs, siRNAs, piRNAs, snoRNAs, snRNAs, exRNAs, scaRNAs and the long ncRNAs such as Xist and HOTAIR.

 The number of non-coding RNAs within the human genome is unknown; however, recent transcriptomic and bioinformatic studies suggest that there are thousands of non-coding transcripts.

-Many of the newly identified ncRNAs have not been validated for their function.
+Many of the newly identified ncRNAs have unknown functions, if any.

-There is no consensus in the literature on how much of non-coding transcription is functional.
-Some researchers have argued that many ncRNAs are non-functional (sometimes referred to as "junk RNA"), spurious transcriptions.

-Others, however, disagree, arguing instead that many non-coding transcripts do have functions and that those functions are being and will continue to be discovered.
+There is no consensus on how much of non-coding transcription is functional: some believe most ncRNAs to be non-functional "junk RNA", spurious transcriptions, while others expect that many non-coding transcripts have functions to be discovered.